Catholic Church in England and Wales: Recusants and moves towards Emancipation

 Around this time, in 1720, Clement XI proclaimed Anselm of Canterbury a Doctor of the Church.
-In 1752, mid-century, Great Britain adopted the Gregorian calendar decreed by Pope Gregory XIII in 1582.
-Later in the century there was some liberalization of the anti-Catholic laws on the basis of Enlightenment ideals.
+In 1752, Great Britain adopted the Gregorian calendar decreed by Pope Gregory XIII in 1582.
+Later in the century, there was some liberalisation of the anti-Catholic laws on the basis of Enlightenment ideals.

-In 1778 the Catholic Relief Act allowed Catholics to own property, inherit land and join the army, provided they swore an oath of allegiance.
-Hardline Protestant mobs reacted in the Gordon Riots in 1780, attacking any building in London which was associated with Catholicism or owned by Catholics.
+In 1778, the Catholic Relief Act allowed Catholics to own property, inherit land and join the army, provided that they swore an oath of allegiance.
+Hardline Protestant mobs reacted in the Gordon Riots in 1780, attacking any building in London that was associated with Catholicism or owned by Catholics.
 The Catholic Relief Act 1791 provided further freedoms on condition of swearing an additional oath of acceptance of the Protestant succession in the Kingdom of Great Britain.
-This allowed Catholic schooling and clergy to operate openly and thus allowed permanent missions to be set up in the larger towns.
-Stonyhurst College, for example, was able to be established in 1794, as the successor establishment for the fleeing English Jesuits, previously at the Colleges of St Omer, Bruges and Liège, due to a timely and generous donation by a former pupil, Thomas Weld (of Lulworth), as Europe became engulfed in war.
+This allowed Catholic schooling and clergy to operate openly, and, thus, allowed permanent missions to be set up in the larger towns.
+Stonyhurst College, for example, was able to be established in 1794, as the successor establishment for the fleeing English Jesuits, previously at the Colleges of St Omer, Bruges and Liège, owing to a timely and generous donation by a former pupil, Thomas Weld (of Lulworth), as Europe became engulfed in war.
 This act was followed in Ireland with the Roman Catholic Relief Act 1793, an Act of the Irish Parliament with some local provisions such as allowing Catholics to vote in elections to the Irish House of Commons and to take degrees at Trinity College Dublin.